-Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxemburg, Malta, Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain, Sweden, The Netherlands, Untied Kingdom.
+Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lichtenstein, Lithuania, Luxemburg, Malta, Norway, Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain, Sweden, Switzerland and the Netherlands

-There are some territories within Europe where the European regulations don’t apply, for example the Channel Islands, the Isle of Man and San Marino.
+There are some territories within Europe where the European regulations don’t apply, for example San Marino.
 There are also territories geographically outside Europe where the rules are applicable, for example La Reunion in the Indian Ocean.

 Several non-European countries are also adopting national rules based on the European requirements.

 Although the regulations are now made centrally for Europe enforcement and oversight is largely the responsibility of individual Member States.
 Each of the different ‘implementing rules’ describes who is the ‘Competent Authority’ for different people and organisations.
 The ‘Competent Authority’ is the national aviation authority (NAA) that can issues certificates and licences and that has responsibility for oversight and inspections.

 |Licensed pilot (FCL.001)||An individual is free to apply for a pilot licence in any (one) member state||NAA of the state to which the pilot applied for a licence|

 |Cabin crew (CC.GEN.001)||NAA of the state where the person applied for an attestation.|

 |Pilot training organisation (ORA.GEN.105)||Principal place of business within the member states||NAA of the state where the organisation has its principal place of business|

 |Principal place of business outside the member states||European Aviation Safety Agency (EASA)|